apache/paimon/docs/README.md

 ### ShortCodes

-Flink Table Store uses [shortcodes](https://gohugo.io/content-management/shortcodes/) to add custom functionality to its documentation markdown.
+Paimon uses [shortcodes](https://gohugo.io/content-management/shortcodes/) to add custom functionality to its documentation markdown.

 Its implementation and documentation can be found at